mwilliams2014/liferay-docs/develop/learning-paths/articles/05-using-alloy-ui-in-your-application/01-using-aui-validator.markdown

 You probably noticed that you validated the entities on the back end, but did not provide front end validation in the form itself.
 Before users submit your form, you want to make sure they have filled it out exactly as you had intended.
 You need to let them know which fields are required, if there is a limit on the number of characters, or if they left any fields empty.
-AlloyUI makes form validation a straightforward and easy process.
+AlloyUI makes form validation a easy process.

 You'll learn how to do this in two steps: 1) using the AlloyUI validator tag and 2) using the AlloyUI Character Counter module.
 The first step is to use the AlloyUI validator tag.

 ## Using the AUI:Validator Tag